Mick Schumacher finishes 8th on F2 debut in Bahrain | WHIZ News

 SAKHIR, Bahrain (AP) — Mick Schumacher made an assured Formula 2 debut for the Prema Racing team, finishing eighth in Saturday’s race in Bahrain after qualifying in 10th place.

 The 20-year-old son of F1 great Michael Schumacher had a confident start, jumping up one place.
-He drifted down the field before climbing back into ninth place, and then made a smart overtaking move inside Japanese driver Nobuharu Matsushita on the final lap.
+He drifted down the field before climbing back into ninth place, and then clawed back nearly two seconds before making a smart overtaking move inside Japanese driver Nobuharu Matsushita on the final lap.

 The German driver finished about 35 seconds behind winner Nicholas Latifi of Canada.

+Finishing eighth means Schumacher starts from pole position in Sunday’s F2 race — where grid positions are reversed — giving him a decent chance of a podium finish or even victory.

-Schumacher has another F2 race on Sunday before the spotlight increases when he makes his F1 testing debut with Ferrari at the Bahrain desert circuit on Tuesday.
+The spotlight increases further when he makes his F1 testing debut with Ferrari at the Bahrain desert circuit on Tuesday.
+Schumacher is part of Ferrari’s driver academy, as was the 21-year-old Charles Leclerc — who is now racing for Ferrari after just one season with Alfa Romeo Sauber in F1 last year.

 They were skiing together in December 2013 when his father fell and hit the right side of his head on a rock, splitting open the helmet.